benurwin/airtable_pg_sync/README.md

   AIRTABLE_PAT: # Airtable personal access token
   LISTENER_PORT: # The port to listen for change notifications on
   WEBHOOK_URL: # The url that Airtable will send change notifications to
-    REPLICATION_NAME_ONE: # The name of the table in Airtable
+    REPLICATION_NAME_ONE: # Unique dummy identifier for the replication
-        TABLE_NAME: # The name of the table in Airtable
         BASE_ID: # Airtable base id to sync
         SCHEMA_NAME: # Postgres schema name
-    REPLICATION_NAME_TWO: # The name of the table in Airtable
+    REPLICATION_NAME_TWO: # Unique dummy identifier for the replication
-        TABLE_NAME: # The name of the table in Airtable
         BASE_ID: # Airtable base id to sync
         SCHEMA_NAME: # Postgres schema name
 ```